DrParanoya/Brainfuck./ROADMAP.md

 - ~~Logo~~ DONE
 - ~~Actually committing the changes~~ DONE
 - `-!` (ignores incorrect loops)
-- Support for using it through the command line
+- Taking arguments from the command line
 - No recursion!

 # Ideas for the future:
 - Using getopt instead of a regex search to parse the flags
-- Adding more languages for AOT (x86 Assembly, Python, JavaScript, Java, WebAssembly)
+- Transpiling to more languages (x86 Assembly, Python, JavaScript, Java, WebAssembly)
 - Code cleanup/improvements/rewrites as I get better with C++
 - Changeable amount of memory cells
-- Calling it from the command line directly

 Feel free to give me your ideas by opening issues!